karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

    These models provide averages from the literature with the ability to interpolate between the observed data points.
+   Models are provided for the Milky Way (Gordon, Cartlege, & Clayton 2009) and the Magellanic Clouds (Gordon et al. 2003).

-   For the Milky Way, one of the R(V) dependent models  with R(V) = 3.1 (see next section) are often used for the Milky Way 'average'.
+   For the Milky Way, one of the R(V) dependent models with R(V) = 3.1 (see next section) can also be used for the Milky Way 'average'.
-   Models are provided for the Magellanic Clouds from Gordon et al. (2003).
-   Models for the Milky Way still to be added (both UV/optical/NIR and IR).

 .. plot::